nbeaver/cmd_oysters/pseudo-schema-notes.markdown

 │           ├── authentication: Will the command require the user to enter their password?
 Examples: `chsh`, `passwd`.
 │           ├── internet-connection: Does the command require an active internet connection?
 Examples: `wget`, `whois`, `dig`.
 │           └── sudo: Does the command require superuser priveleges?
 Examples: `shutdown`, `rtcwake`.
 ├── component-commands: List of the individual commands that make up the composite command.
+Required field.
 ├── description: Textual description of what the command does.
 Must be unique, since its SHA1 hash is effectively the primary key.
+Required field.
 │   ├── nilsimsa-hex: A locality-sensitive hash, helping to detect similar descriptions.
 │   ├── sha1hex: The SHA1 cryptographic hash of the description string; useful instead of a primary key for linking to related commands.
+Required field.
 │   └── string: The actual text of the description.
 Don't add hard linebreaks; let the output formatter decide how to do that.
+Required field.
 ├── invocations: The actual command that gets run, indexed by shell.
 All invocations must have the same component commands.
+Required field.
 │   └── $INVOCATION: Name of the shell (e.g. bash) or class of shells (e.g. POSIX) that the command works in.
+Required field.
 │       ├── changeable-arguments: Adjustable parameters of the command or commands; may be nested.
 │       │   └── $ARG: The actual text of the argument; a subset of $SHELL/string.
 │       │       ├── component-command: The argument is passed to this command.